What does the Chinese Zodiac say is your best love match?

-Union activist, industrialist, foeman, critic, educator, priest, writer philosopher, thinker, judge, magistrate, politician, secret agent.
+Union activist, industrialist, foreman, critic, educator, priest, writer philosopher, thinker, judge, magistrate, politician, secret agent.

-Rat & Dog – In equal parts the Dog admires and mistrusts the Rat.
-The Rat will provide refinement and grace but the Dog may just find this a little ‘twee’.
-However, they can be happy together if the Dog keeps his sense of humour!
+Rat & Dog – In equal parts the Dog admires and mistrust the Rat.
+The Rat will give refinement and grace but the Dog may just find this a little ‘twee’.
+However, they can be happy together if the Dog keeps his sense of humor!

 Ox & Dog – The Ox likes to dominate the Dog and the Dog will need great patience if this partnership is to work

 Tiger & Dog – This is a successful duo.
-The Tiger brings playfulness to the Dog – they have the same objectives and their romance will be long lasting and harmonious.
+The Tiger brings playfulness to the Dog – they have the same goals and their romance will be long-lasting and harmonious.